-Notice of shareholders' meetings must be published in the Federal Official Gazette or in a newspaper of general circulation in San Pedro Garza García, Nuevo León at least 15 days prior to the meeting.
+Notice of shareholders' meetings must be published in the electronic system established by the Ministry of Economy and optionally in a newspaper of general circulation in San Pedro Garza García, Nuevo León at least 15 days prior to the meeting.
 Shareholders' meetings may be held without such publication provided that 100% of the outstanding shares are represented.
 Shareholders' meetings must be held within the corporate domicile in San Pedro Garza García, Nuevo León.